yogami/TrustScoreAndConvoGuardDemoWebsite/sales_kit/sales_scripts.md

 Hi [Name],

-I built Berlin's first Health AI compliance stack to handle the upcoming EU AI Act requirements:
+I built a new toolkit to help Berlin HealthTechs prepare for the upcoming EU AI Act:

-*   **TRUSTSCORE:** Public reputation scores (See Ada Health: 95/100 verified)
+*   **TRUSTSCORE:** Public readiness indicators (Example: "95/100 Readiness")
-*   **CONVOGUARD:** Real-time conversation validation (suicide -> BLOCK, audit-ready CSV)
+*   **CONVOGUARD:** Real-time safety validation (Detects self-harm risks, exports logs for review)

-Both are live on Railway right now.
+Both are live prototypes on Railway.

 Can I show you a 30min demo?